 - Many patterns are available.
 Multi-piece construction of each tile lends a deep, 3D appearance.

 - Prefinished tiles are the standard.
 You can find parquet tiles in many colors, with very hard and durable polyurethane finishes already applied.
-There is no mess or smell from finishing.
+There is no mess or smells from finishing.

 - Parquet is a perfect flooring choice for recreating mid-century modern decor styles.